Field of Study: Information Science

 , Located in Central

-Alexandria Technical and Community College - Online , Located in Central
+Alexandria Technical & Community College - Online , Located in Central

 Bemidji State University , Located in Northwest